Twin MDs battle entrenched racism in the medical world | WTOP

 Their latest achievement?
 Helping lead a charge against the American Medical Association and the influential research journal it publishes.

-In recent years the AMA has made an effort to atone for decades of excluding Blacks from its ranks.
-Even today, just 5% of all U.S. physicians are Black.
+In recent steps that critics labeled mostly symbolic, the AMA has made an effort to come to grips with its racial history.
+The group excluded Black doctors from its ranks for over 100 years, and even today, just 5% of all U.S. physicians are Black.

+Within the past few years, the nation’s largest doctors’ group hired Dr. Aletha Maybank as its first chief health equity officer and declared racism a public health threat.
+In February, it removed a statue displayed at its Chicago headquarters of Dr. Nathan Davis, AMA’s founder, who promoted racist policies.

-But in February, a podcast hosted by the AMA’s flagship medical journal caused a stir.
+But later that month, a podcast hosted by the AMA’s flagship medical journal caused a stir.
 The tweet promoting the podcast read, ‘’No physician is racist, so how can there be structural racism in health?’’

-It was “a gut punch,” said Dr. Aletha Maybank, AMA’s chief health equity officer.

-The sisters’ institute started a petition, demanding that the journal diversify its mostly white editorial staff and ensure that medical research relating to race and racism gets published.
+The sisters’ institute started a petition in response, demanding that the journal diversify its mostly white editorial staff and ensure that medical research relating to race and racism gets published.
 The effort has garnered more than 8,800 signatures so far.

+AMA also agreed to meet last month to hear demands for change from several Black physicians, including James and New York cardiologist Dr. Raymond Givens, another leading AMA critic.

-James says the AMA’s new anti-racism plan — in the works long before the sisters’ activism — makes her optimistic.
-In an 83-page document released Tuesday, AMA vowed to dismantle structural racism within the U.S. medical establishment, including diversifying its own staff and collaborating with outside groups.
+The doctors will be looking to hear how AMA plans to address their concerns at a second meeting, but James says the AMA’s anti-racism plan — in the works long before the sisters’ activism — makes her optimistic.
+In an 83-page document released Tuesday, AMA vowed to dismantle structural racism inside its own ranks and within the U.S. medical establishment with steps that include diversifying its own staff and collaborating with outside groups.

 The group reached out to James and other physicians to discuss the plan — a hopeful sign, she said.